 - Resource overuse incidents

 There was this one time where I gave into my greed and bought a cheap one dollar VPS.
 I thought, why not try it out?
 As expected, nothing worked.
-At the end of the day, I had to raise a support ticket only to learn that they had already billed me 5$ for opening a support ticket, let alone respond to it!
+At the end of the day, I had to raise a support ticket only to learn that they had billed me $5 for said support ticket.
+And this was simply to open a ticket, let alone for them to actually respond to it!

 So do you have a shared hosting story?
 We’d love to know what your experience has been.
 Also if you have any tips for hosts to avoid or ones to pick, please share your option with our other readers below!